top of page

 Learning and play at the nursery

-Whether it’s planting and harvesting in special digging and growing areas, reading stories in a cosy tipi, practising role-play and developing social skills on our fantastic stage areas, overlooking surroundings from a nature observatory, or enjoying the exciting road tracks and all-weather surfacing when running and playing, each garden has a variety of special features to support and inspire children.
+The gardens are tailor-made to suit each individual and utilise all kinds of natural materials, providing children with an excellent platform for early years education and discovery.
+Whether it's planting and harvesting in our Forest School or growing areas, reading stories in a cosy tipi practicing role play and developing personal emotional social skills on our fantastic zoned areas, overlooking surroundings from a nature observatory, or enjoying the exciting road tracks and all weather surfacing when running and playing, each garden has a variety of special features to support and inspire children.
+Why not come and see our amazing facilities for yourself at your local Lyndhurst Day Nursery & Preschool?

 Nursery toys and play equipment